 I fried one minute on each side because I like my falafel a little more on the crisp side.

-I munched on this in a peta with spinach and hummus (couldn’t find/wasn’t making tahini sauce) while fancing myself a falafel street vendor.
+I munched on this in a pita pocket with spinach and hummus (couldn’t find/wasn’t making tahini sauce) while fancying myself a falafel street vendor.
 It was rather good.
-Now that I know how simple this is to make, I will be making it again and tweaking it.
+Now that I know how simple pan-fried falafel is to make, I will be making it again and tweaking the recipe some more.
 I really think more fresh herbs could really take this to another level.